finnair/v-validation/packages/core/README.md

 ## Recursive Models

-Recursive model has a cyclic reference to itself.
+Recursive model/type has a cyclic reference to itself.
 While a model cannot reference itself before it's declared, we can wrap the call within a validator function.
 Type inference also cannot infer type from itself so we need to define the target interface separately.